 Mr. Byczek is the Technical Lead for Electric Vehicle and Energy Storage at Intertek where he is responsible for the technical development of Intertek┐s EV and Battery testing labs across North America, Europe and Asia.
 For the past 5 years, Mr. Byczek was the Operations Manager of the Livonia site, directly responsible for all battery performance, safety and transportation testing, as well as reliability and certification testing of Electric Vehicle charging stations and support electronics.
 Mr. Byczek has significant experience in product validation, EMC testing, and automotive product development.
 He sits on several performance and safety standards committees related to batteries and electric vehicle systems.
 Mr. Byczek has a B.S.in Electrical Engineering from Lawrence Technological University.

-Dr. Gene Liao is currently Professor and Director of Electric Transportation Technology Program at Wayne State University, where he also manages the Electric Propulsion Integration Laboratory.
+Dr. Gene Liao is Professor and Director of Electric-drive Vehicle Engineering & Alternative Energy Technology program at Wayne State University, where he also manages the electric propulsion and battery testing laboratories.
 Dr. Liao is experienced in the areas of hybrid drivetrains and automotive manufacturing.
-Prior to Wayne State, he worked as a practicing engineer for over fifteen years with General Motors and Ford Motor Company.
+Prior to Wayne State, he worked as a practicing engineer for over fifteen years with General Motors, Ford Motor, and Toyota Motor Company.
 Dr. Liao has research and teaching interests in the areas of electric-drive vehicle simulation and development, vehicle dynamics, and automotive components design and manufacturing.
-He has published more than 100 journal and conference papers, and two book chapters in these areas.
-He is the PI and co-PI for several federal and state funded projects in electric-drive vehicle and advanced energy storage systems, and has developed and offered several professional development programs in vehicle electrification and advanced energy storage for industry.
-Dr. Liao has been invited to serve as a proposal reviewer for the US National Science Foundation, and the Natural Sciences and Engineering Research Council of Canada.
-He also serves on the advisory council for the Michigan Academy for Green Mobility Alliance (MAGMA).
-He holds a Doctor of Engineering in Manufacturing Engineering from the University of Michigan-Ann Arbor, Mechanical Engineer from Columbia University, M.S. from the University of Texas at Arlington, and B.S. from National Central University (Taiwan), both in Mechanical Engineering.
+He has published more than 110 journal and conference papers, and four book chapters in these areas.
+He is the PI and co-PI for several federal and state funded projects in electric-drive vehicle and advanced energy storage systems.
+As an international recognized expert in these areas, he has served on the technical review committees for the National Science and Engineering Research Council of Canada, Singapore National Climate Change Secretariat and Research Foundation, Green Energy Transport Sector in the Sultanate of Oman, and Renewable Energy Engineering of Ethiopian Defense University.
+He holds a Doctor of Engineering from the University of Michigan-Ann Arbor, Mechanical Engineer from Columbia University, M.S. from the University of Texas at Arlington, and B.S. from National Central University (Taiwan), both in Mechanical Engineering.

 Dr. Spotnitz leads Battery Design LLC, a company that provides consulting and software for battery developers and users.
 He founded Battery Design in 1999 and developed Battery Design Studio«, a virtual environment for battery design and simulation (see www.batdesign.com).
 Over the last decade he participated in the start-up of two battery developers: American Lithium Energy Corp. and Enovix.
 Prior to that, he was Director of Advanced Product Development at PolyStor Corp. where he led efforts to develop large lithium-ion batteries for hybrid electric vehicles.
 Before that he was a Staff Engineer for Hoechst's Celgard Division where he built from the ground-up the Battery Applications Development Center and helped commercialize the tri-layer battery separator and also worked at the R&D center of W.R.
 Grace & Co where he co-invented multi-layer battery separators, as well as a number of electrochemical processes.
 Dr. Spotnitz provides tutorials on batteries for the Advanced Automotive Battery Conference, the Battery Power conferences, the EIS Short Course, as well for the Electrochemical Society.
 He has18 patents and 34 publications (including 3 book chapters).
 He is a member of the International Society of Electrochemistry and the Electrochemical Society.
 He has a B.S. in Chemical Engineering from Arizona State University, a M.S. in Computer Science from Johns Hopkins, and a Ph.D. in Chemical Engineering from the Univ.
 WI-Madison.